Apartment Association Outreach assistance programs.

 Free back packs of supplies such as snacks, clothes, or books are provided to needy kids and students.
 The outreach programs administered have provided backpacks to needy school children.
 Among other things, the program serves the Santa Maria Community, Cincinnati area, and Saint Joseph’s orphanage.
 Hundreds of children may receive backpacks and in total thousands of items are passed out to them.

 Each child will generally receive a clear backpack with all the requested supplies and other goods that they need.
-Many of these children are from low income families and they did not even have paper or pencils.
+Many of these children are from low income families or poverty and they did not even have paper or pencils.
 So the students appreciate the supplies, books, and other goods.
+Find a listing of other free school supply programs.

 The non-profit outreach group tries to support families in Cincinnati Metropolitan Housing, school children in Covington and Newport public housing as well as West Clermont Elementary schools.
 They also provide backpacks to the St Joseph Orphanage and other local social service agencies.